metadatacenter/cedar-manual/docs/_sections/c3/2_defining_your_answers_dynamic_lists.md

 [BioPortal ontology repository](https://bioportal.bioontology.org).
 This repository contains over 800 public terminologies that offer precise semantic content you can use for your metadata collection process.
-Even the addition of Values and Value Sets uses BioPortal to store those concepts.
 But if BioPortal does not contain a terminology that you want to use, you can add it!
 See the subsection called "Adding Content to BioPortal" in the [More Semantics](https://metadatacenter.github.io/cedar-manual/sections/c4/more_semantics/) section for more information on this process.